U.S. sanctions Chinese firm tied to North Korea's nuclear program

 "The actions reflect our efforts to protect the integrity of the U.S. banking system and hold accountable those who seek to evade U.S. sanctions laws," she said in a statement.

-(Reporting by Timothy Ahmann, Susan Heavey and David Brunnstrom; Editing by Paul Simao and David Gregorio)
+Reporting by Timothy Ahmann, Susan Heavey and David Brunnstrom; Additional reporting by Ju-min Park in SEOUL; Editing by Paul Simao and David Gregorio